Iconography is powerful because it conveys a message quickly and efficiently, like the smiley face at the end of an

 Coins are, however, more than just a window into economics, history, and art – they are manifestation of the social organization of civilizations – their science and technology, transport and trade, and much much more.
 The familiar round and ornamented coins we know today arose in ancient Greece in a tradition that passed quickly to Persia and then (via the Seleucids, Parthians and Sassanians) to the Islamic world.
 Some of the finest Western art appeared on the gold, silver and bronze or copper coins of Ancient Greece and this tradition also probably passed to India via the Achaemenid empire and here, in India, some of the most beautifully adorned coins of the classical era were produced at the mint of Samudragupta (335-376 CE).
 The coins of ancient China have their own unique history.

 The imagery on the coins of the world today traces the waxing and waning of civilizations – their leaders, emblems and icons.
 It had taken the practical form of a round, flat disk of precious metal.
 The iconography advertised two faces of political and economic power – of religious and earthly rulers (heads) coupled with heraldic symbols and local emblems (tails) in a tradition that has continued to today – but with a peak of creativity stimulated by the nationalism of European empires in the 16th to 19th centuries.

-The natural world was not ignored, but it was the symbolism of powerful animals, real or fictitious, that prevailed – the dragon, griffin, pegasus the flying horse, snake, wolf, lion, elephant, bull, and horse.
-From the birds, the eagle and owl, and from the sea the dolphin, tuna, and octopus.
+The natural world was not ignored, but it was the symbolism of powerful animals, real or fictitious, that prevailed – the dragon, griffin, pegasus the flying horse, snake, wolf, lion, elephant, bull, ram, turtle/tortoise, wild boar, and horse.
+From the birds, the eagle and owl, and from the sea the dolphin, tuna, crab, and octopus.
+The eagle symbolized Zeus (Jupiter), the king of the Gods, a popular image on coins up to the present day.